Marc Arcis

 Marc Arcis (1655 – 26 October 1739) was a French sculptor.
-He trained the painter Antoine Rivalz.
-He produced busts for a galerie des Illustres in Toulouse between 1674 and 1677.
+Born in the countryside around Toulouse, Arcis was trained in the city and very early on produced busts for the Hall of the Illustrious between 1674 and 1677.
 In Paris, he took part in the interior decoration of the église de la Sorbonne and produced works for Versailles.
-After 1690, he based himself solely in Toulouse, decorating several chapels and the churches of Saint-Sernin and Saint-Étienne there.
+After 1690, he based himself in Toulouse, decorating several chapels and the churches of Saint-Sernin and Saint-Étienne there.

+Arcis was particularly skilled in clay and stucco.
+This made his works much cheaper as stucco, when varnished in a certain way, looked similar to marble but at a fraction of the cost.
+This allowed him to attain many contacts, particularly with churches.
+Arcis also had a talent for drawing that allowed him to excel in the magnitude of objects, and he went on to produce many alter pieces for high alters.